 (Reading time: 2:50)

-You aren’t a doctor, so when your son needed an operation you talked to a paediatrician.
+You aren’t a doctor, so when your son needed an operation you talked to a pediatrician.
 You don’t build homes, so you hired a recommended contractor for your new family room.

 Why?
 Because you understand that the more important the result, the more important the training and qualifications of the experts you trust to work with.
 So when you’re investing for your future to ensure you have the finances you and your family will need, you want to work with a professional financial advisor.

 Fact is, you’ll be dollars ahead by working with an expert.
 This may seem like common sense, but the Investment Funds Institute of Canada (IFIC) has figures from studies that were completed in recent years to back up the claim—figures of particular interest to education members like you.

 Investors who work with advisors for 15 years or more accumulate 3.9 times more in savings than comparable investors without advice.
 Isn’t this good news for education members, who typically enjoy a longer-than-average retirement?